JorgePe/BOOSTreveng/Motors.md

 - 12 - ?? value 0x64
 - 13 - ?? value 0x7F
 - 14 - ?? value 0x03 (same for Time Value)

+#### Unknown Value: Byte 6 Type 0xA (Test Script)

+This value is used in the motor test script.
+E.g. it seems to allow the group motors to run in different directions (e.g. to turn Vernie).

 #### Duty Cycle